OntimizeWeb/docs/_o_components/35-o-table.component.md

 <p><img src="/docs/images/components/tabla/selection_table.png" alt="Selection multiple table" class="comp-example-img"></p>

 ### Fixed header and footer
-O-table support *fixed header* and *footer* with `fixed-header="yes"` when the content is greather than its own height and then you must set the height of the table, for example `[ngStyle]="height: 400px;"`.
-By default it is disabled.
+O-table support *fixed header* and *footer* with `fixed-header="yes"` when the content is greater than its own height and then you must set the height of the table, for example `[ngStyle]="height: 400px;"`.
+By default, it's disabled.

 <h3 class="grey-color">Example</h3>
 ```html